aphix-dev/getting-started-with-phoenix-elixir/YourFirstAPI.md

 When you visit localhost:4000, you will be greeted with a Phoenix Framework home page, but not our API.
 Never fear - we just have to visit the correct route on our server.
 Let's go to localhost:4000/api/books, and you will be greeted by an empty piece of JSON!
 That means everything is set up correctly!

 Now, all we have to do is add some stuff to our database so that we get some elements back from our API.

+## Adding Test Elements To Our Database (seeding)
-To do so, go to the `/priv/repo/seeds.exs` file and add in the following lines:
+To add "test" elements to our API, let's add the following lines to the `/priv/repo/seeds.exs` file:
 ```elixir
 # Replace <project-name> with your project name
 # Replace <category-name> with the category you put your model under